 The vessel has a total of 10 guest cabins with two single beds.
+All cabins have been completely renovated in the winter 2015.
 Some of the cabins can be booked as a three-bed or four-bed cabin (the third and fourth beds as bunks).
 Eight cabins are located on the lower deck, two cabins on the upper deck.
 You can open a window or porthole in all the cabins.
 All cabins have a 220-volt socket.

 Length: 41,00 m | Beam: 6,90 m | Sail surface: 445 m² | Guests 20-35 | Flag: NL